Neural Controller for Incremental Stability of Unknown Continuous-time Systems: Introduction

-The incremental stability property has been identified as a promising tool for the construction of finite abstraction of nonlinear control systems \cite{girard2009approximately}.
-Hence, it is important to design or synthesize controllers that enforce incremental stability.
-However, designing such controllers has been challenging over the years as most of the existing approaches to ensure incremental stability \cite{zamani2011backstepping,zamani2013backstepping,jagtap2017backstepping} rely on the complete knowledge of the dynamics of the systems.
-In particular, these systems should possess specific structures (for example, control-affine systems).
-However, in practice, uncertainties often lead to incomplete or inaccurate system models, which ultimately lead to the fact that these controllers will not be effective in real-world scenarios.
-In addition, in some cases, the system models are so complex that even model derivation is a tedious job.
-In these scenarios, to address the limitations posed by unknown dynamics or modeling errors, learning-based approaches have gained significant attention.
-The authors in \cite{sundarsingh2024backstepping} employ the Gaussian process to collect data from the system and develop a backstepping-like controller, assuming the system follows a control-affine structure.
-Similarly, the latest approach for designing a controller to achieve incremental ISS \cite{zaker2024controller} utilizes a data-driven technique, where data is extracted from system trajectories.
-However, this method relies on the fact that the system possesses a polynomial-type structure.
+Incremental stability is a powerful tool for the construction of a finite abstraction of nonlinear control systems \cite{girard2009approximately}, which motivates the design of controllers that enforce it.
+However, most of the existing approaches to design controllers ensuring incremental stability \cite{zamani2011backstepping, zamani2013backstepping, jagtap2017backstepping} rely on the complete knowledge of the dynamics of the systems, making them unsuitable when uncertainties or modelling errors are present in real-world scenarios. {To address these limitations posed by unknown dynamics or modelling errors, data-driven and learning-based approaches have gained significant attention.
+The authors in \cite{sangeerth2025controller,sundarsingh2024backstepping} employ the Gaussian process to collect data from the system and develop a backstepping-like controller.
+However, this method assumes the system to be control-affine and then designs the controller.
+Compared to it, a very recent approach for designing a controller to achieve incremental ISS \cite{zaker2024controller} utilizes a data-driven technique, but is only limited to polynomial-type structured dynamics, where data is extracted from system trajectories.
+However, both these works need the system to be identified first before the control design step, which is indeed challenging.}